www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

         * [ ] Try to get the deployment to the live server working via a Java based Network worker execution.
     * [ ] Deploy live distro via Java version.
     * [ ] Remove the Python code, when the migration worked for the live distro.
+        * [ ] Remove special flag for live distro.
+See `* [ ] Implement this in Python port via a new flag for that, in order not break the live server deployment.`.
 * [ ] Port `net.splitcells.shell` related projects to Java/Maven.
     * [ ] Port `net.splitcells.shell` to Java.
         * [ ] Create Java alternative.